Schuylkill Center for Environmental Education

-Four miles of hiking trails traverse the 400 acres of woods, streams, ponds and fields of the Schuylkill Center for Environmental Education, the first environmental education facility ever established within the limits of a major metropolitan area in the country.
+Six miles of hiking trails traverse the 340 acres of woods, streams, ponds and fields of the Schuylkill Center for Environmental Education, one of the first environmental education facilities established within the limits of a major metropolitan area in the country.

-Look for the environmental art installations and innovative land restoration research sites along the trails, and be sure to ask about the Wildlife Rehabilitation Clinic, which treats injured, orphaned and sick native wildlife.
+Look for the environmental art installations and innovative land restoration sites along the trails, and be sure to ask about the Wildlife Clinic, which treats over 3,000 injured, orphaned and sick wild animals each year.

 Support the Center

-There is no admission fee to access The Schuylkill Center’s trails or exhibits.
-There is free parking, dogs are not allowed and sturdy shoes are recommended.
+There’s no admission fee to access the Schuylkill Center’s trails or exhibits.
+There’s free parking, dogs are not allowed and sturdy shoes are recommended.

-Be sure to visit the Center’s online Events Calendar for a full listing of events, and look out for The Festival of Insects every September, the toad migration and mating in spring, and the return of the American Woodcock in March.
+Be sure to visit the Center’s online Events Calendar for a full listing of events, and look out for special health and wellness programs, Halloween Hikes in October, the spring toad migration and Naturepalooza!
+Earth Day Festival in April.